jaeyk/comp_thinking_social_science/docs/08_big_data.md

 Subquery = a query nested inside a query

-This is a hypothetical example inspired by [dofactory blog post](https://www.dofactory.com/sql/subquery).
+This hypothetical example is inspired by [dofactory blog post](https://www.dofactory.com/sql/subquery).

 ```sql